cathylxy/Travel-Planner/README.md

 ## User Stories

-- I want to be able to add one or multiple activities to my travel planner.
-- I want to be able to delete one or multiple activities to my travel planner.
+- I want to be able to add or delete one or multiple activities on my travel planner.
-- I want to be able to set the number of hours I spend on an activity.
+- I want to be able to add or reduce the number of hours I spend on each activity.
-- I want to be able to view the total number of hours I spend each day during my trip.
+- I want to be able to view total number of hours I spend on all activities.
 - I want to be able to view a list of activities in the same location.